INTERNAL BRA SURGERY

 RECOVERY PROCESS

-After an internal bra procedure, you will experience swelling, bruising, pain, and redness in the treatment area.
+After an internal bra procedure, you will experience swelling, bruising, pain, temporary numbness or loss of nipple sensitivity, and redness in the treatment area for a few weeks.
 Drains will be used to minimize swelling and they may be in place for 5-7 days.
-You should expect mild to moderate discomfort but oral pain medications are prescribed to make the recovery more comfortable.
+You should expect mild to moderate discomfort during that period, but oral pain medications are prescribed to make the recovery more comfortable.

 Even though the procedure has the word “bra” in it, it is recommended that you still wear a bra regularly to ensure long-lasting results.